The Federal Bureau of Prisons (BOP) was created by the Act of May 14, 1930 (ch.274, 46 Stat. 325), signed into law by President Herbert Hoover.

-NIC is a center of correctional learning and experience.
-It works to advance and shape effective correctional practice and public policy that responds to the needs of corrections through collaboration and leadership and by providing assistance, information, education, and training to correctional agencies.
+The National Institute of Corrections is a center of learning, innovation and leadership that shapes and advances effective correctional practice and public policy.
+It works to collaboratively respond to the needs of the corrections field by providing assistance, information, education, and training to correctional agencies.

 - Provide assistance to federal, state, and local correctional agencies, and work to advance the practice of corrections throughout the country.

-- Provide training, technical assistance, and clearinghouse services, and undertake research, evaluation, and policy formulation to advance correctional practices in many different areas.
+- Provide training, technical assistance, information clearinghouse services, and support promising practices research and implementation, all to reinforce policy formulation to advance correctional practices in prisons, jails, and community corrections agencies.